Best mechanical keyboard for programming

 Both Brown and Clear switches are not clicky, so they’re relatively quiet.
 They work great for an office setting or open floor plan where you may be worried about annoying your coworkers.
 Brown switches are lighter than Clears, you can check out a great comparison of the different switch types on our guide to mechanical switches page.

-Blue switches are a clicky switch, which feel great to type on and offer awesome audio feedback but may be louder than you’d want for an office environment.
-If you’re the one dealing with a loud office environment, check out this list of the best programming music.
+Blue switches are a clicky switch, which feels great to type on and offer awesome audio feedback but may be louder than you’d want for an office environment.

 CODE 87-Key Illuminated Mechanical Keyboard

-As a computer programmer, this is the keyboard I choose to use everyday at work.
+This is the mechanical keyboard I choose to use everyday at work.
 This is what I consider to be the best mechanical keyboard for programming.
 If you want to check out a review of the 104-key CODE keyboard, we got you covered here!

 Rosewill RK-9000v2 Mechanical Keyboard